-- (1) This section applies if, within one month after sending a letter under section 732(1)- - (a) the Registrar does not receive a reply to the letter; or - (b) the Registrar receives a reply to the letter to the effect that the company is not in operation or carrying on business. - (2) The Registrar must, within 30 days after the end of that one month- - (a) subject to subsection (4), send to the company by registered post another letter- - (i) referring to the letter sent under section 732(1); and - (ii) stating that- - (A) no reply to it has been received; or - (B) the Registrar has received a reply to it to the effect that the company is not in operation or carrying on business; and - (b) publish in the Gazette a notice that, unless cause is shown to the contrary, the company's name will be struck off the Companies Register, and the company dissolved, at the end of 3 months after the date of the notice. - (3) A letter must be addressed- - (a) to the company at its registered office;
+- (1) If the Registrar does not receive a reply to the letter within one month after sending it under section 15.1(1), the Registrar must, within 30 days after the end of that one month - (a) subject to subsection (3), send to the company by registered post another letter referring to the letter sent under that section and stating that no reply to it has been received; and - (b) publish in the Gazette a notice that, unless cause is shown to the contrary, the company's name will be struck off the Register, and the company dissolved, at the end of 3 months after the date of the notice. - (2) A letter must be addressed - (a) to the company at its registered office; - (b) if notice of the company's registered office has not been given to the Registrar, to the care of an officer of the company; or - (c) if there is no officer of the company whose name and address are known to the Registrar, to each founder member whose name and address are known to the Registrar. - (3) The Registrar is not required to send a letter to the company under subsection (1)(a) if the Registrar is of the opinion that the address of the company's registered office cannot be ascertained or that the letter is unlikely to be received by the company.

-- (b) if notice of the company's registered office has not been given to the Registrar, to the care of an officer of the company; or - (c) if there is no officer of the company whose name and address are known to the Registrar, to each founder member whose name and address are known to the Registrar. - (4) The Registrar is not required to send a letter to the company under subsection (2)(a) if the Registrar is of the opinion that the address of the company's registered office cannot be ascertained or that the letter is unlikely to be received by the company.
+15.3 Registrar may strike off company's name

-734. Registrar may strike off company's name
+(1) After publishing a notice under section 15.1(3) or 15.2(1)(b), the Registrar may, unless cause is shown to the contrary, strike the company's name off the Register at the end of 3 months after the date of the notice.

-- (1) After publishing a notice under section 732(3) or 733(2)(b), the Registrar may, unless cause is shown to the contrary, strike the company's name off the Companies Register at the end of 3 months after the date of the notice. - (2) The Registrar must publish in the Gazette a notice indicating that the company's name has been struck off the Companies Register. - (3) On publication of the notice under subsection (2), the company is dissolved.
+- (2) The Registrar must publish in the Gazette a notice indicating that the company's name has been struck off the Register. - (3) On the publication of the notice under subsection (2), the company is dissolved.

-Striking off under Other Circumstances
+Subdivision 2 - Striking off under Other Circumstances

-735. Registrar's duty to act in case of company being wound up
+15.4 Registrar's duty to act in case of company being wound up